daniel-munro/ratgtex-server-data/README.md

 Once the [RatGTEx pipeline](https://github.com/daniel-munro/ratgtex-pipeline) is run for all tissues, this code processes the results and assembles them into data files for [ratgtex.org](https://ratgtex.org).
 Many of them are put into a convenient format to be used by the [API](github.com/daniel-munro/ratgtex), which is used mainly for the data visualizations.
 Others are provided for download.
-This code is designed to run only the latest RatGTEx data version, but files are still labeled with RatGTEx version and genome version for clarity.
+This code is designed to run only the latest RatGTEx data version, but files are still labeled with RatGTEx version, and sometimes genome version, for clarity.

 ## Inputs (in specified input directory):